pagelj/language-xfst/README.md

 ## Installation

-Following, this is still a Alpha version.
+Follows, this is still a Alpha version.

 ## Issues